gkotian/gkotian.github.io/travels/_posts/2010-03-05-back-to-hanoi.md

     caption="With Jelly, Pedro and their German friend" %}

 After dinner with one of their German friends, they took me to their large and beautiful home.
-They were very hospitable and I gave me an entire room to myself, along with a spare set of keys to the house.
+They were very hospitable and gave me an entire room to myself, along with a spare set of keys to the house.